-Code any type of CPAP or BiPAP respiratory support devices that prevent the airways from closing by delivering slightly pressurized air through a mask continuously or via electronic cycling throughout the breathing cycle.
-The BiPAP/CPAP mask enables the individual to support his or her own respiration by providing enough pressure when the individual inhales to keep his or her airways open, unlike ventilators that "breathe" for the individual.
+Code any type of CPAP or BiPAP respiratory support devices that prevent airways from closing by delivering slightly pressurized air through a mask or other device continuously or via electronic cycling throughout the breathing cycle.
+The BiPAP/CPAP mask/device enables the individual to support his or her own spontaneous respiration by providing enough pressure when the individual inhales to keep his or her airways open, unlike ventilators that "breathe" for the individual.
 If a ventilator or respirator is being used as a substitute for BiPAP/CPAP, code here.
-This item may be coded if the resident places or removes his/her own BiPAP/CPAP mask.
+This item may be coded if the resident places or removes his/her own BiPAP/CPAP mask/device.